aryan9046/CourseSellingApp/README.md

 # CourseSellingApp
-I have created the backend of a simple course selling application.
+I have created the backend of a simple course selling application using the MERN Stack.